Top 10 Frequently Asked Questions for Weddings

 1) What is your style?

-My approach to wedding photography is a blend of styles from documentary to directed.
-Below is a little description of what that really means:
+My approach to wedding photography is a blend of styles including documentary, traditional, and editorial.
+Below is a little description of what that means:

-- Photojournalism is a reality-based approach to document real moments.
+- Documentary is a reality-based approach to capture real moments.
 Rather than posing for pictures, I will follow you throughout the day capturing events as they naturally unfold.
 When needed, I will blend seamlessly into the background and become “invisible" to the experience.
-The best photojournalists are both experienced to anticipate the shot and also work very quickly to catch a fleeting story.
-Most common method used during your wedding ceremony and reception.
+The best documentary photojournalists are both experienced to anticipate the shot and also work very quickly to catch a fleeting story.
+Most common method applied during your wedding ceremony and reception.

-- Traditional Portraiture: A style often used during an engagement portrait session and family formal portraits with a focus on facial expressions and natural posing.
-I have lots of experience photographing a wide range of subjects from a single person (easy), romantic couples (my favorite!), group shots (like bridal party and family formals), up to groups of 250+ (pictures of all the wedding guests together).
-These skills have taken years to master and I feel confident that I am able to take charge, provide direction, keep it fun, and get all of your desired formal pictures within a reasonable amount of time (fast) so you and your guests can enjoy the party!
+- Traditional Portraiture A classic style of posed photography often used for engagement and formal portraits, with a focus on good posture, natural expressions, and simple backgrounds.
+I have lots of experience directing a wide range of subjects from a single person and couples to more challenging groups including the bridal party, family formals, and even big groups of 250+ people.
+These skills have taken years to master and I feel confident that I am able to take charge, keep it fun, and get all of your desired formal pictures within a reasonable amount of time so you and your guests can enjoy the party!

-- Editorial Photography: These are the kinds of images you are seeing in bridal magazines, on wedding blogs, and all over Pinterest.
-They are heavy on details with focus on good lighting to highlight a particular product.
-Editorial images can be time consuming, from setting up little details like your wedding invitations, a close up shot of your engagement ring with wedding bands, to fluffing wedding gowns, straightening out pant legs, and making sure bouquets are held in the correct position.
-You may want to incorporate some editorial flair if you love details and want to be published (ask me how)!
+- Editorial Includes highly styled images with great attention to details.
+These are the kinds of images you are seeing in bridal magazines, on wedding blogs, and all over Pinterest.
+The creation of these images can be very time consuming from a close up shot of your wedding rings, to fluffing wedding gowns, straightening out pant legs, and making sure bouquets are held in the correct position.
+You may want to incorporate some editorial flair if you love fashion, artistic details, and want to be published (ask me how)!

 2) How long do we need coverage for?

-Coverage usually starts 2-3 hours before the ceremony as the bride is getting ready and goes until the last big event at the reception.
+Wedding coverage usually starts 2-3 hours before the ceremony as the bride is getting ready and usually goes until 30 minutes after the last big event at the reception.
 For most of my weddings this is a full 8 hour day.

-- Bride getting ready, hair and makeup, candids
+- Bride getting ready, final touches of hair and makeup, candids

 - Bride’s accessories (shoes, jewelry, veil, garter, perfume, purse, vows, etc.)